On infinite staircases in toric symplectic four-manifolds: Pinpointing the location of the accumulation point

 The triangle inequality guarantees that

 We therefore get that

-We now want to bound $L$, using the fact that the length of $p_0$ is bounded.
-It is a basic fact about weight expansions, see \cite[Lemma 5.1.1]{mcduffschlenk}, that the length of the weight expansion for $p_0$ is bounded from above by $q$ where $p_0=\frac{p}{q}$ in lowest terms.
+We now want to bound $L$.
+It is a basic fact about weight expansions, see \cite[Lemma 5.1.1]{mcduffschlenk}, that the length of the weight expansion for $\mathfrak{s}$ is bounded from above by $\lfloor \mathfrak{s} \rfloor + q$, where we recall that $\mathfrak{s}=\frac{p}{q}$ in lowest terms.
 To simplify the notation, define

 We note that $f(a) = 0$ has the same solutions as \eqref{eqn:theequation}, as can be seen by multiplying both sides of the equation $f(a) = 0$ by $\left(a+1+\sqrt{a\cdot\frac{ \per^2}{\vol}}\right)$; we will use this fact below.